Greek yogurt maker Ellenos aims higher after $18M infusion

 It’s a local business growth story with a very international beginning.

-Yvonne Klein, who used to work for Air Canada on a regular route between Vancouver, B.C., and Sydney, Australia, raved to husband Bob about the greek yogurt she would eat there, eventually smuggling it home in larger and larger quantities.
+Yvonne Klein, who used to work for Air Canada on a regular route between Vancouver, B.C., and Sydney, Australia, raved to husband Bob about the Greek yogurt she would eat there, eventually smuggling it home in larger and larger quantities.

 “She was bringing way too much home,” Bob Klein said.